Find Money for School!

 Departmental State Assistantship

-Departmental State Assistantship – A research or teaching assistantship (RA/TA) is a 9-month assignment in a class or on a specific research project, requires 10-20 hours of work per week, includes a tuition waiver, monthly stipend, and a health benefit.
-When applying for a RA/TA, we must receive your graduate school application and all required materials by January 10 for Fall semester and July 1 for Spring semester.
-If applying for an assistantship, mark the appropriate box on the Graduate School on-line application and indicate your area of interest and/or faculty member you are interested in working with.
-The RA/TA’s are usually only offered for the academic year beginning with fall semester, however, we occasionally offer awards for spring semester.
+A research or teaching assistantship (RA/TA) is a nine-month assignment in a class or on a specific research project.
+It requires 10-20 hours of work per week and includes a tuition waiver, monthly stipend, and a health benefit.
+When applying for a RA/TA, we must receive your graduate school application and all required materials by January 10 for fall semester and July 1 for spring semester.
+If you are applying for an assistantship, mark the appropriate box on the Graduate School online application and indicate your area of interest and/or the faculty member you are interested in working with.
+RA/TA’s are usually only offered for the academic year beginning with fall semester, but we occasionally offer awards for spring semester.